COVID-19

 COVID-19 Research Activities at Swiss TPH

-Swiss TPH plays a unique role in the response to COVID-19.
-We collaborate with multiple institutions and organisations and share our knowledge of disease transmission, virology, intervention strategies and more.
+Swiss TPH has played a unique role in the response to COVID-19.
+We collaborated with multiple institutions and organisations, sharing our knowledge of disease transmission, virology, intervention strategies and more.
 These collaborations have widespread benefits for individuals in both Switzerland and abroad.

 Research Coalitions